ZachBeta/slopcore_yaj_rpg/README.md

    git clone https://github.com/ZachBeta/slopcore_yaj_rpg.git
    ```

-2. Open the project in Godot:
+2. Open the project in Godot (for Godot implementation):
    - Launch Godot Engine
    - Click "Import"
    - Navigate to the cloned repository and select the `game/project.godot` file